asims567/CHD-Race-and-Sex-Analysis/README.md

 📊 Key Findings: The Gender Risk Gap
 - The analysis revealed a stark and statistically significant difference in heart disease risk based on sex ($p < .001$).
-- Odds Ratio (OR): 5.43Interpretation: Males in this sample are $5.43$ times more likely to have been diagnosed with Coronary Heart Disease compared to females.
+- Odds Ratio (OR): 5.43
+-       Interpretation: Males in this sample are $5.43$ times more likely to have been diagnosed with Coronary Heart Disease compared to females.

 - Confidence Interval: We are $95\%$ confident that the true increased risk for males falls between $2.30$ and $12.80$ times that of females.